-During your evaluation, it is important to learn as much as you can about the transplant center.
-You may want to find out whether the center will accept your insurance, what your options are if you don't have insurance, and whether support groups are available.
-Be ready to ask a lot of questions to make sure the transplant center is a good fit for you.
+During your evaluation, learn as much as you can about the transplant center.
+Find out whether the center will accept your insurance, what your options are if you don't have insurance, and whether support groups are available.

 The transplant center will notify you within 2 weeks of your evaluation to let you know whether you have been placed on the waiting list.
 If you have questions about your list status, contact the transplant center where you were evaluated.

 It may be days, months, or even years before you receive a new organ.
-Waiting may be the hardest part of your transplant.
-Your transplant team will consider whether the donor is a good match for you, the status of your current health, and how long you've been on the waiting list.
+When an organ is found, your transplant team will consider whether the donor is a good match for you, the status of your current health, and how long you've been on the waiting list.
 Your team will also consider the location of the donated organ, because it must be transplanted quickly to remain in working order.

-What if I am not a good candidate for organ transplant?
+What if you're not a good candidate for an organ transplant?

-Not everyone is a good candidate for an organ transplant.
-You probably are not a good candidate if you have an active infection, unstable heart disease, or another serious medical problem.
-Also, you will not be considered for organ transplant if you have an active substance abuse problem.
-Ask your doctor for more information about organ transplantation and whether you would be considered a good candidate.
+You may not be a good candidate if you have an active infection, unstable heart disease, or another serious medical problem.
+Also, you will not be considered for organ transplant if you have a problem with alcohol or drugs.

 Success rates usually state how many people who receive the transplant are living 5 years after the transplant.1